lgrn/murder/README.md

 The script takes no parameters.
 It expects `input.txt` in the same folder, and will print to STDOUT.
 If matches are found, they are appended to `output.txt`.
 If a name is detected to be unavailable, it will be saved to `unavailable.txt`.
 If this file exists when the script is run, any entries in it will be disregarded before making API calls.

+#### Input file vs. What is actually queried

+The default configuration is very conservative and only runs valid usernames that have an exact length of 5 characters.
+For a regular English dictionary, this is still a large amount of words (likely thousands).
+For your reference, here are some examples of time required to run through an entire list of names:

+| Words  | sleep_seconds | Hours required | Days required |
+| ------ | ------------- | -------------- | ------------- |
+| 10,000 | 6             | 16.6           |               |
+|100,000 | 6             |                | 6.9           |

+If you accept longer names, the limit is easily changed in the script from `== 5` to, for example `<= 7`.

 ### Why is it so slow?

 If you run queries faster than what the script limits you to, twitter will rate-limit you.
 Therefore, the script has a pause between every query.
 If you have less than 200 queries, you could change the timer in the script:

 `sleep_seconds = 6`

-The default configuration is very conservative and only runs valid usernames that have an exact length of 5.
-For a regular English dictionary, this is still a large amount of words.
-For your reference, here are some examples of time required to run through an entire list of names:

-| Words  | sleep_seconds | Hours required | Days required |
-| ------ | ------------- | -------------- | ------------- |
-| 10,000 | 6             | 16.6           |               |
-|100,000 | 6             |                | 6.9           |

 ## License